WBBSE Madhyamik Class 10 Results 2020:: West Bengal Madhyamik Result @ wbresults.nic.in, wbbse.org

 In 2019, WBBSE Madhyamik examination was released in May.

-While Madhyamik result will be released today, West Bengal Council of Higher Secondary Education (WBCHSE) will declare Higher Secondary or Class 12 result on July 17.
+While Madhyamik result will be released tomorrow, West Bengal Council of Higher Secondary Education (WBCHSE) is like to declare Higher Secondary or Class 12 result on July 17.
 WBCHSE 12th result will also be available on wbresults.nic.in.

 West Bengal Education Minister Partha Chatterjee had earlier said that the results of the Class 10 West Bengal Board examinations will be published only when the situation becomes favourable.